 The Other Facilities

 As if bouncing around isn’t fun enough there’s more.
-Rush High Wycombe also have a couple of Dodgeball courts, a wipeout zone, football court, battle beam, and foam pits.
+Rush High Wycombe also have a couple of Dodgeball courts, an obstacle course, football court, battle beam, and foam pits.
 There are also arcade games and an advanced court for people who know what they’re doing.
 Being the good little reviewer / Mummy that I am I had to try them all out.
-Except for the Wipeout zone.
+Except for the obstacle course.
 I had a look at that but I knew I wouldn’t be able to do it with Smallest Child around, and Hubby was poorly, so I was flying solo.
 It looks quite difficult but good fun.
-Sadly it also meant I couldn’t go on the battle beam with the kids either.
-That’s real shame as I think I would have quite enjoyed whacking the boys with large foam sticks!
+The second time we visited Rush High Wycombe we did get the chance to go on the battle beam.
+I’m pleased to report that I thrashed both of the boys!!

 The Football Court